maneeshaxyz/silver/README.md

 ./init.sh
 ```

-- Enter your domain name and proceed with adding one admin user for your mail server.
+- Enter your domain name and proceed with adding one admin user for your email server.

 - Then add the dkim value generated to your DNS records.